 |Paul Swift, Director

-A native of Bozeman, MT, Paul began his career in the field of education when he moved to southern China in 2004.
+A native of Bozeman, Montana, Paul Swift began his career in the field of education when he moved to southern China in 2004.
 Teaching and working with students who were learning a new language and culture, just as he himself was doing, quickly became a passion for him.
 This passion took him from the rugged southern city of Guilin in Guangxi to the megalopolis of Beijing, where he spent almost five years in an exciting variety of work—from executive search, consulting and government relations, to instruction and educational administration.
 In 2010, Paul returned to his home town with his family.
 He enjoys sharing with his students both his love of Montana and his knowledge of language and culture.

 |Ana Valdivia, Operations Director